kodingway/authentic/README.rst

 On first run you must create the database schema::

+   ./authentic2-ctl syncdb --all
-   python authentic2/manage.py syncdb --all python authentic2/manage.py migrate --fake
+   ./authentic2-ctl migrate --fake

 Then you can launch authentic::

-   python authentic2/manage.py runserver
+   ./authentic2-ctl runserver

 You should see the following output::